A Parallel-in-Time Combination Method for Parabolic Problems: A parallel-in-time combination method

 \subsection{Multigrid reduction-in-time on the subproblems}

-In the second variant, multigrid reduction-in-time is applied to each subproblem in the sparse grid combination method individually.
+In the following, we apply multigrid reduction-in-time to each subproblem in the sparse grid combination method individually.
 For this, consider \cref{alg:combination_technique_general_parabolic}, where the time propagators $\{\Phi_{l, n(l, k - 1) + 1}, \ldots, \Phi_{l, n(l, k)}\}$ are used to sequentially propagate the solution from recombination step $\tau_{k-1}$ to $\tau_k$ for $1 \leq k \leq s$ and all subproblems $l$.
 Since the time propagators $\Phi_{l, n}$ are independent of each other across subproblems, we can apply multigrid reduction-in-time to the time interval $(\tau_{k-1}, \tau_k]$ for each subproblem individually and simultaneously.
 This replaces the sequential nature of the solution scheme in time, i.e.\ the sequential application of $\{\Phi_{l, n(l, k - 1) + 1}, \ldots, \Phi_{l, n(l, k)}\}$, by an additional level of parallelism.
 The resulting method is described in \cref{alg:ct_mgrit_subproblem_grid}, an example is given in \cref{fig:ct_mgrit_subproblem_grid}.
 Note also that, analogous to \cref{alg:combination_technique_general_parabolic}, the projection and combinations in \cref{alg:ct_mgrit_subproblem_project,alg:ct_mgrit_subproblem_combine} can be performed simultaneously as described in \cref{sec:hierarchisation}.

-Similar to $CTMGRIT^{sg}$, \cref{alg:ct_mgrit_subproblem_grid} adds a level of parallelism, but now at the subproblem scale: For each subproblem, the problems associated with each time interval $(\tau_{k - 1}, \tau_k]$ are solved simultaneously and independently using the multigrid reduction-in-time scheme.
+\cref{alg:ct_mgrit_subproblem_grid} adds a level of parallelism at the subproblem scale: For each subproblem, the problems associated with each time interval $(\tau_{k - 1}, \tau_k]$ are solved simultaneously and independently using the multigrid reduction-in-time scheme.
 The spatial problem can be parallelized again by the domain decomposition approach of \cref{sec:spatial_subproblem_solver}, resulting in a third level of parallelization.
 We call this approach $CTMGRIT^{loc}$ and will use it throughout our numerical experiments in \cref{sec:numerical_experiments}.